Harry Wald

-Harry Wald (May 19, 1924 – May 8, 1996) was a German-born American Holocaust survivor, World War II veteran, and casino executive.
+Harry Wald (May 19, 1924 – May 8, 1996) was a German-born American casino executive who was able to escape Germany before The Holocaust, and who was later a U.S. Army soldier in World War II.
 He served as the president of the Caesars Palace, a hotel and casino in Las Vegas, Nevada.
 He subsequently served as senior vice president of MGM Grand Hotel and Casino.

 Early life

-Hans Eichenwald was born on May 19, 1924 in Rheine, Westphalia, Germany.
+Hans Eichenwald was born on May 19, 1924, in Rheine, Westphalia, Germany.

 Before World War II, Wald escaped to the United States thanks to the United Jewish Charities in 1938, as he was just 13.

-However, his parents and his brother Fritz were murdered by the Nazis at Auschwitz concentration camp.
-His sister Hanna traveled from Holland to England on the last Kindertransport boat, and later emigrated to the United States.
+His brother Fritz was murdered by the Nazis at Auschwitz.

+His parents Hugo and Fanny died in the Theresienstadt concentration camp.

+His sister Hanna was on the last Kindertransport boat from Holland to England in 1940.
+Hanna spent the remainder of the war in England, and later emigrated to the United States.

 Wald was raised by Walter Litt and his wife, Regina, in Detroit, Michigan.
 Wald became a naturalized U.S. citizen in 1943.
 By the end of the war, he joined the United States Army Counterintelligence training at Camp Ritchie and served in France, Belgium, Holland and Germany.
 Moreover, he served in the 30th Infantry Division of the Army National Guard.
 He received several awards for his service, including the Legion of Merit, the Combat Infantryman Badge and the Bronze Star Medal.